Summary

 The deaths Carney has documented have not resulted from the cold exposure itself, but from loss of consciousness in the water.
 When most people think of the dangers of cold, rather than the water, the first thing that comes to mind is hypothermia.

-The problem is those claims are not even close to true.
+The problem is that claims suggesting ice baths can be deadly are not even close to true.

 When I was starting out, my longest ice bath was 14 minutes, and the adverse effects were considerable.
 When I emerged, it felt like every muscle in my body was trembling.
 I had lost all fine motor control, which made using my mobile phone or driving my car impossible.